Giancarlo Stanton Player Props: Yankees vs. Cardinals

 Giancarlo Stanton At The Plate

-- Stanton is hitting .198 with five doubles, seven home runs and eight walks.
+- Stanton is batting .198 with five doubles, seven home runs and eight walks.

-- Stanton has had an RBI in 13 games this season (39.4%), including five multi-RBI outings (15.2%).
-He has also driven home three or more of his team's runs in one contest.
+- Stanton has had an RBI in 13 games this year (39.4%), including five multi-RBI outings (15.2%).
+He has also driven in three or more of his team's runs in one contest.

 - He has scored in 12 of 33 games (36.4%), including multiple runs twice.